elliot-nelson/elliot-nelson/README.md

 - [prompts](https://github.com/terkelg/prompts)
 - and more!

-I also enjoy tinkering with javascript games - check out [js13k](http://js13kgames.com/) every August!
+I also enjoy tinkering with javascript games, usually during [js13k](http://js13kgames.com/) every August -- you can see some of my past projects below.

 <!--
 **elliot-nelson/elliot-nelson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.